CENTRAL CALIFORNIA BUILDERS EXCHANGE

 Section 2.
 At the time of nomination, or at any time thereafter until conclusion of the election process, any nominee, whether selected by the Committee or by the members, shall not serve on any Competing Organization’s Board, committee, group, or association.
 Such service shall result in the immediate disqualification of such nominee.
 If such service is determined after the conclusion of the election process and such nominee was elected to the Exchange’s Board, then Section 4 of Article VIII controls.

 Section 3.
 Election of Directors shall be by electronic ballot.
 The Executive Director will prepare the ballot with the names of all nominees in alphabetical order.
-By September 15th the Executive Director will mail to all members in good standing an official ballot either by U.S. Postal Service or through electronic voting as long as the voter information can be verified to be a member in good standing.
-The voting will be concluded by 5:00 p.m. on the date established for the vote, which shall be thirty (30) days or, if a weekend or holiday, the next business day after the date of mailing.
+By September 15th the Executive Director will mail to all members in good standing an official ballot through electronic voting as long as the voter information can be verified to be a member in good standing.
+The voting will be concluded by 5:00 p.m. on the date established for the vote, which shall be thirty (30) days or, if a weekend or holiday, the next business day after the date the electronic ballots are sent.

 Section 4.
 Immediately upon the expiration of the time fixed for the election, the Executive Director and an Officer designated by the President will count the ballots and report the results to the Board.
 In case of a tie vote, another ballot will be sent out within ten (10) days listing those finishing in the tie.

 Section 1.
 There will be a regular Annual Meeting of the members of the Exchange during the month of November each year.
 Ten percent (10%) of the members in good standing, participating in person or by proxy shall constitute a quorum for the transaction of business matters.
 Members may vote in person or by proxy.